BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 │ Created your XID: BRadvoc8
 ```

-This command runs the `envelope` command twice:
+This command runs the `envelope` CLI twice:

 1. `envelope generate keypairs` creates an Ed25519 keypair (the same algorithm SSH, git, and Signal use).
 This generates two URs, containing the private and public keys, respectively.
 2. `envelope xid new` creates a XID based on that Ed25519 keypair.
 This generates a XID Document (XIDDoc), which can be read as a Gordian Envelope.